sybnex/drone-clair/DOCS.md

 scan_image
 : The docker image to scan.
 Supports Docker Hub or private repos.

+security
+: The min. vuln. level to act on.

+threshold
+: A value of hoa many vuln. are accepting before exit with >0

 ca_cert
 : The CA Cert to verify https with